Andrew-Philpott/pig-dice/README.md

 * _Spec: The program should display a number value between 1 and the user defined number of sides value when the pigdie is rolled._
     * Input: "7"
     * Output "1 or 2 or 3 or 4 or 5 or 6 or 7"

+* _Spec: The program should correctly create a player with the user provided name and a score of 0_
+    * Input: "Andrew"
+    * Output "name: 'Andrew' score: '0'"

 ## Setup/Installation Requirements
 _Clone this repository._